-3. Are Agaricus Mushroom Supplements Safe for Healthy Individuals with MRE11 Mutation Associated Genetic Risk?
+3. What about Agaricus Mushroom Supplements for Healthy Individuals with VHL Mutation associated Genetic Risk?

-MRE11 mutation causes biochemical pathways/processes like Estrogen Signaling, Growth Factor Signaling, Stem Cell Signaling, Interferon Signaling and Angiogenesis to get impacted.
+VHL mutation causes biochemical pathways/processes like Angiogenesis and Hypoxia to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Agaricus Mushroom should be avoided when the genetic panel identifies mutation of MRE11 for Breast Cancer.
-Agaricus Mushroom impacts pathways/processes like Estrogen Signaling and Growth Factor Signaling and creates adverse effects with MRE11 and related conditions.
+Agaricus Mushroom should not be taken when the genetic panel identifies mutation of VHL for Kidney Cancer.
+Agaricus Mushroom impacts pathways/processes like Angiogenesis and creates adverse conditions with VHL.

-4. Are Agaricus Mushroom Supplements Safe for Healthy Individuals with MAX Mutation Associated Genetic Risk?
+4. What about Agaricus Mushroom Supplements for Healthy Individuals with FLT3 Mutation associated Genetic Risk?

-MAX is one of the genes available in panels for cancer risk testing.
-MAX mutation causes biochemical pathways/processes like Stem Cell Signaling, Angiogenesis, MYC Signaling, Cancer Epigenetics and Cell Cycle to get impacted.
+FLT3 is one of the genes available in panels for cancer risk testing.
+FLT3 mutation causes biochemical pathways/processes like JAK-STAT Signaling, MAPK Signaling and PI3K-AKT-MTOR Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Agaricus Mushroom supplements when the genetic panel identifies mutation in MAX for Neuroendocrine Cancer.
-Agaricus Mushroom impacts pathways/processes like Stem Cell Signaling and Angiogenesis and creates a supportive effect in those with MAX mutation and related conditions.
+Agaricus Mushroom supplements may be considered when the genetic panel identifies mutations in FLT3 for Acute Myeloid Leukemia.
+Agaricus Mushroom impacts pathways/processes like PI3K-AKT-MTOR Signaling and creates a canceling effect in those individuals with FLT3 mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Agaricus Mushroom, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Agaricus Mushroom are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.